 Frequently Asked Questions

 A structural engineer provides expertise regarding the structural analysis and design of structures.
-A structural engineer will determine the various forces that act on a building and will select the appropriate framing system for its purpose and offer recommendations for construction and economic feasibility.
-All engineers at Furey Consulting Engineers have knowledge of common construction materials such as steel, concrete, wood and masonry and can design appropriately.
-We will prepare the required structural plans, calculations, specifications and reports in order to safely and economically construct your building, and we will coordinate with the other building systems that will load the structure.
+We determine the various forces that act on a building and select the appropriate framing system for its purpose, offering recommendations for construction and economic feasibility.
+Our engineers have knowledge of common construction materials such as steel, concrete, wood and masonry and can design appropriately.
+We prepare the required structural plans, calculations, specifications and reports to safely and economically construct your building, coordinating with other building systems.

 – Part A – Structure